Lumpia: Lumpia Semarang

 Named after the capital city of Central Java in Indonesia, Semarang, where significant Chinese Indonesian have settled, lumpia Semarang is perhaps the most popular lumpia variant in Indonesia.
 It has become associated with the city, and the spring rolls are often sought by the visitors in Semarang as food gift or souvenir.
-Originally made by Chinese immigrants, this lumpia is filled with bamboo shoots, dried shrimp, chicken, and/or prawns.
+Originally made by Chinese immigrants, this lumpia is filled with bamboo shoots, dried shrimp, chicken or prawns.
 It is served with a sweet chili sauce made from dried shrimp (optional), coconut sugar, red chili peppers, bird's eye chili peppers, ground white pepper, tapioca starch, water, and baby shallots.
 Lumpia Semarang is served either deep-fried or unfried, as the filling is already cooked.
 Other variants of lumpia Semarang is filled with goat or crab meat.

 Lumpia Jakarta

 Named after Indonesian capital city, Jakarta, this lumpia is usually deep-fried and sold as a gorengan fritter snack.
 Unlike the popular Semarang lumpia that uses rebung or bamboo shoots, Jakarta lumpia uses bengkuang or jicama, and is served with the typical Indonesian sambal kacang or spicy peanut sauce as a dipping sauce.